 The Arboretum is also recognized for its location along three major Austin thoroughfares, meaning the association would also ring through the property’s accessibility to all parts of town.

-- Campus Setting: Having transformed the project from a disjointed former residential center, to a Class A office campus, it was crucial that the new name bring to mind the vision of a modern corporate campus.
+- Campus Setting: Having transformed the project from a disjointed former residential center to a Class A office campus, it was crucial that the new name brings to mind the vision of a modern corporate campus.

 Along with the new name, came a new logo.

-With the new brand established, AQUILA launched a strategic marketing campaign to announce the new identity for the project.
-This included monthly emails AQUILA’s robust database of contacts in the Austin brokerage community, outlining planned renovations with featured renderings and updating the progress over time.
+With the new brand established, AQUILA launched a strategic marketing campaign to announce the new identity of the project.
+This included monthly emails to AQUILA’s robust database of contacts in the Austin brokerage community, outlining planned renovations with featured renderings and updating the progress over time.